What is the CML Advocates Network?

 - To provide a worldwide web directory of CML patient groups, to allow patient groups to find national support groups in another country

 - To provide a platform of communication for CML patient advocates, e.g. to share best practice on cancer patient advocacy, to share initiatives carried out throughout the World on the occasion of World CML Day, etc.

 - To build a CML-specific, patient-friendly knowledge base (CML glossary, Ressource and Knowledge Center on generics, Clinical Trials Database, patient-friendly summaries of ELN-recommendations in multiple languages, and others)

 - To provide an area where educational material is ready for download to patient advocates.

 The website does not intend to be a platform for public discussions.
 Hence interactive functionality is mainly being offered in a non-public, member-only area which is accessible by registered representatives of leukemia patient groups only.

-The CML Advocates Network is being coordinated by an elected Steering Committe of eight patient leaders from all regions of the world.
+The CML Advocates Network is being coordinated by three founders of the network:

 Bahija Gouimi, AMAL (Association des Malades Atteints de Leucémies), Morocco

 Rod Padua, Touched By Max, Philippines